 Meet Me At the Met: The Iris & B. Gerald Cantor Roof Garden

 The first installation, Big Bambu, by the artists Doug and Mike Stan in 2010, combined the architecture and sculpture of bamboo.
-For that exhibit, visitors hoping to climb the bamboo ranging high overhead, needed timed tickets and rubber-soled shoes.
-For the less adventurous, there was the sense of walking thru a grove of bamboo .
-The Big Bambu was a popular and an amusing diversion for us city folk.
-The Met struck gold with that one.
+For that exhibit, visitors hoping to climb the bamboo ranging high overhead needed timed tickets and rubber-soled shoes.
+For the less adventurous, there was the experience of walking through a grove of bamboo.
+The Big Bambu was a popular and amusing diversion for us city folk.
+The Met struck gold.

-Then came last year’s installation, Hedge and Two-Way Mirror Walkabout, by Dan Graham and Gunther Vog -- a miracle of grass and glass.
-An esthetically pleasing vision of a rooftop covered with lush green grass.
-Grass you could walk on!
-Grass in the city has a charm all its own, but added to that were see-thru glass sculptures and tall green hedges.
-Pure and simple, the installation was as inviting as a glass of ice cold water on a hot summer’s day.
-Another winner.
+Then came last year’s installation, Hedge and Two-Way Mirror Walkabout, by Dan Graham and Gunther Vog— a miracle of grass and glass.
+An aesthetically pleasing vision of a rooftop covered with lush green grass, grass you could actually walk on!
+Grass in the city has a charm all its own, but added to that were see-through glass sculptures and tall green hedges.
+As inviting as a glass of ice cold water on a hot summer’s day, the istallation was a success.
 Can you find your intrepid photographer?

-Having thoroughly enjoyed both prior installations, I was unprepared for this year's.
-Arrivingearly on the rooftop, when only security guards and two men setting up the refreshment counter were around, I thought I had made a mistake.
-Thought the installation was not yet ready for public viewing.
-Ahead of me were rooftop pavers that had been torn up --as if a plumber had been trying to locate the source of a leak.
+All of which left me unprepared for this year's.
+Arriving early on the rooftop, when only the security guards and two men setting up the refreshment counter were about, I thought I had timed my visit wrong, thought the installation not ready for public viewing.
+Ahead of me were rooftop pavers that had been torn up, as if a plumber had been trying to locate the source of a leak.

 Watch Your Step!

-It took a minute before I realized that what I had thought a plumbing problem was the artist's vision of a rooftop turned into an archeological dig.
+It took a minute to realize that what I thought a plumbing problem was the artist's vision of a rooftop turned into an archeological dig.
 Okay, so after they tore up the pavers, did they find any vestiges of an earlier era?
-A sketch mounted near the entrance offered tantalizing clues: the installation contains traces of oxidized copper, water, fossils, and canine and human remains.
-I’ve been to archeological digs in Egypt and the Greek isles, but I’ve never seen any as uninteresting as that on the rooftop.
+A sketch mounted near the entrance offered tantalizing clues: 'the installation contains traces of oxidized copper, water, fossils, and canine and human remains.'
+As someone who has visited archeological digs in Egypt and the Greek Isles, I’ve never seen one less interesting.

 What’s the Story?

-Do you see the Plexiglas aquarium In the photo above?
-Containing two oval boulders and three tiny guppies suctioning algae off the interior of the aquarium, this display is meant to symbolize the origins of early life.
-Elsewhere, I came across four weeds—not growing randomly as weeds are wont to do, but growing in a straight row.
-Other notations on the sketch --Oxidize, Aqua, Tool Stones, Human, Fossils, Auto Generating, Rite Passage—provide a conceptual map of the artist’s thought processes.
+Yes, there were four weeds—not growing randomly as weeds are wont to do but in a row.
+And there was a diagram with various notations—Oxidize, Aqua, Tool Stones, Human, Fossils, Auto Generating, Rite Passage—that provided a conceptual map of the artist’s thought processes.
 See for yourself.
-The walkabout, be it on paper or in the garden, starts at the lower left corner.
+The walkabout, on paper and in the garden, starts at the lower left corner.